rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 this concept.
 Monad types provide interesting safety: monads can control the ability to leave monadic computation.
 A value can easily enter a monad but once there it is hard to leave.
 This is clearly interesting from the safety standpoint and can be used to achieve all kinds of interesting guarantees.
-Things get really very interesting in the puzzle building department with the addition of dependent types[^idris].
+Things get really very interesting in the jigsaw puzzle building department with the addition of dependent types[^idris].

 [^idris]: [_add_blank_target TDD in Idris](https://www.manning.com/books/type-driven-development-with-idris) book contains some very interesting and accessible examples of monadic computations in dependently typed setting.

-Monads allow for very imperative code.
+Monads allow for a very imperative code.
 However, this requires some syntax sugar that the programming language needs to offer.
 This is called _do notation_ in several languages or _for comprehension_ in Scala.
 TS does not offer it.
 That makes monadic computing far less accessible.